Originally published in the National Law Journal on September 19, 2011.

 There was some serious backlash when I suggested that Google+ might fizzle out, just like Google Buzz and Google Wave (Google’s previous attempts to play in the social media sandbox) before it.
 The other panelists adamantly disagreed, and my poorly received comment was tweeted and re-tweeted across the Internet.

-Google+ reached more 25 million members in a few months following its unveiling, making it the fastest growing new social network in history.
+Google+ reached more than 25 million members in a few months following its unveiling, making it the fastest-growing new social network in history.
 Now its growth seems to have stalled out.
 The big question is, will it ever achieve critical mass?
-So while the Chris Brogans and Peter Cashmores of the world (these guys are a kind of deity of the social media world) are raving about the virtues of Google+ and it’s superior technology, my opinion is that you can safely wait and see.
+So while the Chris Brogans and Peter Cashmore’s of the world (these guys are a kind of deity of the social media world) are raving about the virtues of Google+ and its superior technology, my opinion is that you can safely wait and see.

 I got an interesting response from fellow legal marketer Michelle Golden on Facebook:

-(Note: Google Wave was social network that Google tried to start but that failed.
-SEO stand for “search engine optimization” and UI stands for user interface.)
+(Note: Google Wave was a social network that Google tried to start but that failed.
+SEO stands for “search engine optimization” and UI stands for user interface.)

-According to Jim Milles, law librarian at University at Buffalo Law:
+According to Jim Milles, a law librarian at the University at Buffalo Law: